ogamespec/dolwin-docs/RE/IBM_GEKKO/Readme.md

 Some images of the Gekko processor from my microscope.

 Full processor image compiled in Hugin, 10x magnification.
 Can be used to estimate the complexity of chip topology and pinout.
-During the stitcthing, Hugin did not cope with the photogrammetry in the lower left corner.
-I will update the picture later, as I make the stitching without errors.

 Btw, the appearance of the processor topology differs from the pictures that circulate on the internet.